tangle-network/tangle/pallets/credits/README.md

 ### Key Features:

--   **Staking-Based Potential Credit Accrual:** Tracks potential credits earned based on TNT stake via `StakingInfo`.
+-   **Staking-Based Potential Credit Accrual:** Tracks potential credits earned based on TNT stake via `MultiAssetDelegationInfo`.
 Accrual is **capped** to a configurable time window (`ClaimWindowBlocks`).
 Users do not accrue additional potential credits for periods longer than this window without claiming.
+-   **Stake Tier Configuration:** Credit emission rates based on stake size are defined via `StakeTier` structs, which are configured during genesis and stored on-chain in `StoredStakeTiers`.
 -   **TNT Burning Event:** Burning TNT emits an event (`CreditsGrantedFromBurn`) indicating potential credits granted for immediate off-chain use.
 -   **Credit Claiming Event:** Users initiate a claim on-chain with an off-chain ID.
 The pallet calculates the potential credits accrued within the `ClaimWindowBlocks` ending at the current block.
 It verifies the requested amount against this calculated value and emits a `CreditsClaimed` event. **No on-chain balance is stored or deducted.**
--   **Window Cap (Implicit Decay):** Inactivity beyond the `ClaimWindowBlocks` simply results in no further potential credit accrual for that past period; there is no percentage decay applied to previously accrued potential amounts.
+-   **Window Cap:** Inactivity beyond the `ClaimWindowBlocks` simply results in no further potential credit accrual for that past period.

 ## Integration

 This pallet relies on:

--   An implementation of `tangle_primitives::traits::MultiAssetDelegationInfo` (`Config::StakingInfo`)
+-   An implementation of `tangle_primitives::traits::MultiAssetDelegationInfo` (`Config::MultiAssetDelegationInfo`)
     to query the active TNT stake for users.
--   An implementation of `frame_support::traits::tokens::fungibles::{Inspect, Mutate}`
+-   An implementation of `frame_support::traits::Currency` (`Config::Currency`) to handle
-    (`Config::Currency`) to handle TNT token balance checks and burning.
+    TNT token balance checks and burning.
 -   `frame_system` for basic system types and block numbers.
--   `sp_arithmetic::Perbill` for decay calculations.
 -   **An external off-chain system** to listen for `CreditsGrantedFromBurn` and `CreditsClaimed` events and manage the actual credit balances associated with off-chain user accounts.